 Otherwise known as

-Keeping abreast of legal developments is a fundamental responsibility of any professional.
 This Journal will share information and thoughts on a broad range of workplace issues and developments.

 Extensive Proposed Changes to the Canada Emergency Wage Subsidy

 The Federal government has proposed significant changes to the Canada Emergency Wage Subsidy (“CEWS”) to expand the scope and reach of the program.
 The government has been under pressure to make changes by, in particular, loosening the 30% reduction in revenue threshold.
 The government has released a Backgrounder and a News release.
 As of July 13, 2020, 262,200 companies were approved for the CEWS, with 675,530 applications received and 667,400 approved.
 The government [...]

 Statistical Study on Layoffs, Re-Employment Prospects and More

 There are few studies dealing with the post-employment job prospects of terminated employees.
 Counsel for the terminated employee will always say that their client’s job prospects are dire and that an extended period of unemployment is probable if not certain.
 Counsel to the employer will argue that the period of unemployment will be short and that, given the availability of other employment opportunities and the skill set of the employee, alternate employment should [...]